verzep/verzep.github.io/_posts/2021-02-18-Dynamical-Systems.md

 ## Discretization (with an important remark)

 As I wrote earlier, discrete system can be thought of as a discretization of continuous one.
-In particular imagine, as common in practical cases, that our system is varying continuosly in time, but we are only able to sample it every $$\Delta t$$.
+In particular imagine, as common in practical cases, that our system is varying continuously in time, but we are only able to sample it every $$\Delta t$$.
 So what we have is a series of measure of the system $$x(0), x(\Delta t), x(2 \Delta t), x(3 \Delta t), \dots $$ and so on.
 The relation which relates each observation to the following one can be given in terms of the flow \eqref{eqn:flow} as

 $$